Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Foundational results on -structures

 \begin{thm} Let $(x^1, \ldots, x^7)$ be $\G$-adapted Riemannian normal coordinates centred at $x \in M$.
 The components $\ph_{ijk}$ of $\ph$ have Taylor expansions about $0$, which is the point in $\R^7$ corresponding to $x \in M$, given by

 where

-Here all coefficient tensors on the right hand side are evaluated at $0$. \end{thm} \begin{proof} The constant term in~\eqref{eq:taylor-ph} is due to our choice of a $\G$-adapted orthonormal frame at $x$.
+Here all coefficient tensors on the right-hand side are evaluated at $0$. \end{thm} \begin{proof} The constant term in~\eqref{eq:taylor-ph} is due to our choice of a $\G$-adapted orthonormal frame at $x$.
 The local coordinate formula for the covariant derivative gives

 Evaluating~\eqref{eq:taylor-temp} at $x$ and using~\eqref{eq:normal-coords} and~\eqref{eq:nablaph} gives

 yielding the linear term in~\eqref{eq:taylor-ph}.
 Taking the partial derivative of~\eqref{eq:taylor-temp} we obtain